 students enrolled in NYC charter schools*

-* Projections based on SED preliminary enrollment for 2019-20
+* Based on SED enrollment data

 How does a student get into a charter school?